Pillar 3 Disclosure

 Michael Kenyon (Director)

 The VR Board takes ultimate responsibility for the risks undertaken by the business.
+The board understands the need to understand the risks VR faces in the industry in which it operates and how to manage these effectively.
+VR has a strong risk culture.
 Risk management objectives and policies are a key driver within the overall business.
 These policies:

 - Are appropriate to the size, nature and complexity of transactions entered into by VR and its counterparties and reflect the expertise and quality of the firm’s monitoring capabilities, systems and processes.